 I Need To Return This Dog

 For many of us, those seem like words we'd never say.
 And yet, they are said to shelters and rescue groups on a daily basis.
 We wanted to explore this issue from a dog behavior perspective.
-Specifically, the behavior related reasons for dog returns we've seen repeatedly throughout the years.
-While there definitely are behavior challenges and mismatches that make a dog genuinely incompatible with a given home or much more likely to thrive elsewhere, many of the most common behavior related reasons for returning an adopted dog are not only things we can improve, but sometimes things that could be avoided in the first place with better information, more effective matchmaking, and the right supportive strategies in place.
+Specifically, the most common behavior related reasons for dog returns we've seen repeatedly throughout the years.
+While there definitely are behavior challenges and mismatches that make a dog genuinely incompatible with a given home or much more likely to thrive elsewhere, many of the most common behavior related reasons for returning a dog are not only things we can improve, but sometimes things that could be avoided in the first place with better information, more effective matchmaking, and the right supportive strategies in place.

 THE TRANSITION PERIOD